nrs-org/novelslop/content/vol_01/chap_03.typ

   returning her focus back to her meal.

   Unbothered by the compliment,
+  Mona went the refrigerator and took out a can of milk.
+Even here could one see the difference between the two sisters: while Mona was an avid enjoyer of fresh plain-old sweetened milk, her sister preferred soymilk and would buy bags of that to store in the family fridge.

+  Not only did Mona think her sister's taste was weird, but she found the packaging of the soymilk bag inconvenient to use.
+If one was not careful while cutting the bag, the milk could spill away and your nourishing drink could end up on the floor.
+Meanwhile, Mona's plastic-coated paper milk cartons were much easier to use: you just pour the milk to a cup and you are done.

+  Nevertheless, these differences did have a good thing, which was that the two sisters would never take each other's milk.
+Though, there were times when Sena's soymilk ran out, and Mona felt like her milk cartons seemed to be lighter than the last time she took a drink.

+  Just as Mona was about to leave, her sister went to the fridge to get her respective drink.
+She took out a small bag of soymilk, went to the countertop for a cup, then carefully pour down the milk in an almost perfect manner.
+It was the fruitions of many time spilling out the milk, so she deserved some credit for that.

+  With a bright smile on her face, she went to the dining table to see something she did not want to see.

+  After getting her drink,
-  Mona, subtly and swiftly, took the seat next to her mom, before her sister could even notice.
+  Mona, subtly and swiftly, had taken the seat next to her mom, before her sister could even notice.
 Since the chairs of the dining table were laid out by the two sides of the table, sitting next to her mother was the only way for her to avoid the fate of sitting next to the "siscon monster" named Narumi Sena.

+  Which means that, Sena could not sit next to her beloved sister, and Mona avoided hell.
+If she was eariler, Sena could throw her schoolbag onto the seat next to her mother, and use some tricks up her sleeve to _forcibly_ make Mona unable to sit with her mom.

-When Sena realized her blunder, she immediately turned her expression into that of a pissed-off kid who just got their toys stolen, just to be met with a slight smirk on Mona’s face.
+  Once Sena realized her blunder, she immediately turned her expression into that of a pissed-off kid who just got their toys stolen, just to be met with a slight smirk on Mona’s face.